plfa/plfa.github.io/src/plfa/Inference.lagda.md

 _ = refl
 ```

-Argument in application is ill-typed:
+Argument in application is ill typed:
 ```
 _ : synthesize ∅ (plus · sucᶜ) ≡ no _
 _ = refl
 ```

-Function in application is ill-typed:
+Function in application is ill typed:
 ```
 _ : synthesize ∅ (plus · sucᶜ · two) ≡ no _
 _ = refl